 Home > Columnists Columnists More by Cybershrink Read more of Cybershrink's columns and articles.
-Start A Health24 blog » Try Our quizzes and tools » Follow Health24 on Twitter » Ask CyberShrink » 10 yucky hygiene facts 'Cancer is your fault' Backstreet abortions: why is it still happening?
+Start A Health24 blog » Try Our quizzes and tools » Follow Health24 on Twitter » Ask CyberShrink » 10 yucky hygiene facts 'Cancer is your fault' Flying the flag for better healthcare in Africa Stellenbosch University's Faculty of Medicine and Health Sciences says it is a university "of the people, by the people, for the people” of Africa, and it is in favour of better healthcare for the continent.
+Apparently doctors are not human A blog post with a picture of a doctor who fell asleep while at work has gone viral.
+The problem of doctors' excessively long working hours is highlighted again.
+Backstreet abortions: why is it still happening?
 Backstreet abortions is a thriving business on our city streets.
 Why is this still happening in a country where abortions are legal?
 Dr Owen Wiese, Health24's resident doctor, gives his opinion.
-TB: the side only doctors see Our resident doctor, who lost a colleague to TB, points out how poorly the disease is identified and managed in South African healthcare facilities.
 When a doctor loses a patient A picture of an upset doctor after losing one of his patients is going viral.
 Have you ever considered just how a doctor experiences loss?
 Malice in parliament: may the farce be with you CyberShrink gives us his views on the explosive events during the recent State of the Nation Address.
-Dewani trial a damp squib CyberShrink explains why the state's case against Shrien Dewani was doomed even before it started.
-Lights out Who needs reality TV if you've got Eskom?
-With one fell swoop we're all back in the Middle Ages. “ Latest comment on Health24 Theunis Smit says...
+Dewani trial a damp squib CyberShrink explains why the state's case against Shrien Dewani was doomed even before it started. “ Latest comment on Health24 Theunis Smit says...
 What about krokedil its sounds much more potent rotting the user of the bone??
 Flakka: why you should be terrified by this deadly new street drug ” TB: the side only doctors see Our resident doctor, who lost a colleague to TB, points out how poorly the disease is identified and managed in South African healthcare facilities.
 Why health care needs a shot in the arm A fair chunk of our budget should be injected into the state health care system because health is in an absolute crisis in this country, says Mandi Smallhorne.
 Too much, too soon, Tim Noakes!
 Prof Tim Noakes might be a scientist, but the Banting Diet is based on bad scientific reasoning.
 The Dewani trial is a farce With an apparently biased judge and a feeble prosecution the Dewani case is a travesty of justice.
-CyberShrink explains.
-The Pistorians – when love is blind CyberShrink explores why ordinary women (and sometimes even men) fall in love with people on trial or convicted of nasty crimes. load more articles advertisement From our sponsors Taking charge of your health Man, take care of your health!
+CyberShrink explains. load more articles advertisement From our sponsors Is your baby dehydrated?
+How to tell.
+Taking charge of your health Man, take care of your health!
 Live healthier Too Tired? » 20 signs of burnout Staying active reduces stress 10 ways to have a healthier work day Why you're exhausted Lost your mojo?
 Here are 5 surprising energy drainers, plus the easy fixes that will help put the pep back in your step!
 Kick the habit » Cancer doesn't make smokers to quit Non-smokers don't use e-cigs Hookah contains benzene How South Africans quit smoking We asked ex-smokers to share their secrets to successfully quitting smoking.
 Find out how they managed to kick the habit.